precice/calculix-adapter/docs/configure.md

 {% info %}
 Patch names in CalculiX follow a naming convention where nodes sets start with `N` and surface sets with `S`.
-The adapter automatically adds these prefixes to the configured patch name.
+The adapter automatically adds these prefixes to the configured patch name, depending on the configured mesh type.
 {% endinfo %}

 For multiscale mechanics simulations, the mesh type is always `elements-mesh`.
 The stresses, strains, and material stiffness are defined on the quadrature points.